umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Umbraco-Form/index.md

 ## Configuration options

-You will multiple options to customize your form, and chose which form should be displayed on your page.
+You will have multiple options to customize your form, and choose which form should be displayed on your page.

 ![Umbraco Form Backffce](images/Umbraco-forms-final.png)

 ### Content